 - Income benefits if your injury prevents you from working

-You may also be entitled to income benefits if you are earning less because of your injury and vocational rehabilitation services if you are forced to find new work because of your work injuries.
+You may also be entitled to income benefits if you earn less because of your injury and vocational rehabilitation services if you have to find new work because of your work injuries.

 Medical Benefits Through Workers’ Compensation in Riverdale

-Medical costs that are covered under workers’ comp include:
+Medical costs that get covered under workers’ compensation include: